XiaoxiZheng/blockpy/README.md

 First, clone it locally.
 This could take a little while.

     > git clone https://github.com/RealTimeWeb/blockpy.git

 You'll need to build Skulpt and Blockly.
 Both of these depend on the Closure Compiler, so you'll need to put that in the empty `closure-library` folder.
-You can follow the [Blockly instructions here] (https://developers.google.com/blockly/hacking/closure) , but the gist will be:
+You can follow the [Blockly instructions here] (https://developers.google.com/blockly/hacking/closure) , but the gist will be (The following command no longer works, but in a nutshell, grab a copy of the closure-library and add it to your root folder - as indicated on Blockly's page):

     > wget https://github.com/google/closure-library/zipball/master -O closure.zip
     > unzip closure.zip

 CD into the new blockpy directory

     > cd blockpy/